Joseph Losey: Personal life

 In 1964, Losey told The New York Times: "I'd love to work in America again, but it would have to be just the right thing."
 He told an interviewer the year before he died that he was not bitter about being blacklisted: "Without it I would have three Cadillacs, two swimming pools and millions of dollars, and I'd be dead.
 It was terrifying, it was disgusting, but you can get trapped by money and complacency.
 A good shaking up never did anyone any harm."

 Dartmouth College, his alma mater, awarded Losey an honorary degree in 1973.
 In 1983, the University of Wisconsin–Madison did the same.

 Losey married four times and divorced thrice.
 He married Elizabeth Hawes on July 24, 1937.
-They had a son, Gavrik Losey, in 1938, but divorced in November 1944.
+They had a son, Gavrik Losey, in 1938, but divorced in 1944.
 Gavrik helped with the production on some of his father's films.
 Gavrik's two sons are film directors Marek Losey and Luke Losey.

+Later in 1944, Losey married Louise Stuart; they divorced in 1953.
 From 1956 to 1963, Losey was married to British actress Dorothy Bromiley.
 They had a son, Joshua Losey, born on July 16, 1957, who became an actor.
 On September 29, 1970, Losey married Patricia Mohan in King's Lynn, Norfolk, shortly after finishing shooting The Go-Between.
 Patricia Losey went on to adapt Lorenzo Da Ponte's opera libretto for Losey's Don Giovanni and Nell Dunn's play for Steaming.

-He died at his home in London on June 22, 1984, following a brief illness, four weeks after completing his last film.
+He died from cancer at his home in Chelsea, London, on June 22, 1984, aged 75, four weeks after completing his last film.

 In Guilty by Suspicion, Irwin Winkler's 1991 film about the Hollywood blacklist, McCarthyism, and the activities of the House Un-American Activities Committee, Martin Scorsese plays an American filmmaker named "Joe Lesser" who leaves Hollywood for England rather than face HUAC investigations.
 The fictional director played by Scorsese is based on Joseph Losey.